 LAE is open to all students interested in a career in criminal justice.
 LAE meets regularly on campus and hosts guest speakers from all criminal justice professions.
 The Criminal Justice and Criminology program has hosted the Gamma Epsilon Delta chapter of the American Criminal Justice Association since 1966.
 The chapter was named after G.E.
 "Bill" Davila, one of the department's original faculty members.
 Students regularly participate in competitions on the regional and national level that include physical agility, mock crime scene investigation, firearms, and written academic examinations.
 For more information contact Dr. Gregg Etter (email@example.com)

 UCM's Forensics/Speech and Debate team competes regularly at state, national, and international competitions.
 With a long history of success, the team has earned team and individual trophies at all levels.
 For more information contact

 UCM does not offer a law or pre-law degree, but we offer many bachelor’s degrees to help you select the best major for pre-law for you.
 No matter which you choose, you should graduate with a foundation of legal study and meet pre-law requirements to be accepted to law school.

 Take advantage of UCM’s partnership with the University of Missouri, which will help you gain acceptance to their Columbia or Kansas City law schools.
-Through our 3+3 program, your final year at UCM counts as your first year at Mizzou Law.
+Through our 3+3 program, your final year at UCM counts as your first year at either of these schools.
 This enables you to complete your bachelor’s degree and Juris Doctor degree in six years.

 Get expert help to navigate your future